szilard/benchm-ml/README.md

 for some datasets/cases might be actually a good approximation/choice).

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
-It is also more accurate than R/Python, which may be because of dealing properly with the categorical variables, i.e. internally in the algo rather than working from a previously 1-hot encoded dataset (where the link between the dummies belonging to the same original variable is lost).
+It is also more accurate than the studied R/Python packages, which may be because of dealing properly with the categorical variables, i.e. internally in the algo rather than working from a previously 1-hot encoded dataset (where the link between the dummies belonging to the same original variable is lost).